 ☑ Communicate with the payroll department to ensure salary compensations are on track;

-☑ Organize a team building activity: Dinner & karaoke night.
+☑ Organize a team building activity (team dinner, karaoke or board game night).

 ☑ Continue sharing constructive feedback and request feedback in return;

 ☑ Ensure new joiner are completing the required training;

 ☑ Schedule bi-weekly check-in meetings to ensure new joiner remains supported;

 ☑ Organize a team building activity: An adventurous day of zip lining.

 ☑ Discuss new joiner’s growth and 6-month progress;